zhixin9001/2021-SAA/note/tips.md

 - can't convert an existing standard queue into a FIFO queue.
 ### SNS
 - pay only for the compute time that you consume
+- FIFO, can only be subscribed by a SQS FIFO
+    - deduplication either by enabling content-based deduplication on the topic,
+    - or by adding a deduplication ID to the messages that you publish
+- Standard SNS -> Standard SQS
+- FIFO SNS -> FIFO SQS

 ### Lambda
 - Support: c#, go, java, node.js, python, ruby